pantheon-systems/documentation/source/docs/articles/sites/team-management.md

  ![Make owner](https://www.getpantheon.com/sites/default/files/docs/desk_images/278835)

-## Adding a Supporting Organization
+## Add a Supporting Organization

 One of the best things about Pantheon the ability to collaborate with agencies and shops on web projects.
 If you have contracted with a Pantheon partner or ally agency, you can add them to the site as a _supporting organization_, which will give their company access to help build, launch, or maintain your site.

 1. Click **Team** in the upper-right of the site dashboard.
 2. Click **Add Supporting Organization** at the bottom of the team management modal.
-3. Type the complete name of the agency.
+3. Enter the complete name of the agency.
 An exact match is required.
 4. Check that the agency is the one you expected.
 5. Click **Confirm** to make them a supporting organization.